Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2021-01-30
+* Updated build with workarounds for topics that don't exist yet

 ## 2021-01-27
 * Updated build with n-level filtering for livestream documents
 * Added parent & child topic listings